-This block provides a micro-sociological or psychosocial approach to consumption behaviour, as can be explained by the immediate conditioning factors that affect consumers and that are present in their immediate behavioural context.
-Many of these factors are present at micro level and are related to psychosocial phenomena.
+This block provides a micro-sociological and psychosocial approach to consumption behaviour, as can be explained by the immediate conditioning factors that affect consumers and that are present in their immediate behavioural context.
+Many of these factors are present at a micro-level and are related to psychosocial phenomena.